unbeGames/unbegames.github.io/_posts/en/2020/2020-04-20-work-in-progress-april.md

 ![](https://media.giphy.com/media/UW22Hj5SXe0EDK5qGS/giphy.gif)
 _^\_^_

 I finished development of Math simulation and decided to visit my parents, who live in another part of the country.
 As soon as I got to them, the COVID-19 outbreak happened in Russia and I stuck there in quarantine far from my development PC.
 But at least I had a laptop.
-It has no graphics card and able to run Elon at 15 FPS, and barely run Unity Editor.
+It has no graphics card and able to run Rocket Science at 15 FPS, and barely run Unity Editor.
 But I had an idea how to deal with it.

 The next task was a Maneuver Planner.
 It is quite separate from the entire game, because the only information it needed are the orbits, celestial bodies and changes in the velocity of the spacecraft.